-- A. Advanced Practice Registered Nurse APRN; - B. Certified Registered Nurse Anesthetists (CRNA); - C. Chiropractors (DC); - D. Certified Nurse Midwives (CNM); - D.E.
-Emergency Medical Technicians, Advanced Emergency Medical Technicians, and Paramedics with community paramedicine endorsement; - E.F.
+- A. Advanced Practice Registered Nurse APRN; - B. Certified Registered Nurse Anesthetists (CRNA); - C. Chiropractors (DC); - D. Certified Nurse Midwives (CNM); - 1.
+Nurse Midwives licensed in Nevada may or may not have national certification of Certified Nurse Midwife (CNM), but they are still licensed as a Nurse Midwife if they meet the licensure requirements as per the Nevada State Board of Nursing. - E. Emergency Medical Technician and Paramedics with community paramedicine endorsement; - E.F.
 Physicians (M.D. and D.O. including those in a teaching hospital); - F.G.
 Physician Assistants (PA/PA-C); and - 1.
 Physician Assistants who are employed at a Military Treatment Facility (MTF) and who possess a National Commission on Certification Physician Assistants (NCCPA) certification are considered to be allowable Nevada Medicaid providers.
 With the NCCPA certification, physician assistants employed at a MTF will not be required to be licensed in the state of practice. - G.H.
 Podiatrists (DPM); and- - H.I.
 Registered Dietitians.

-To enroll as a physician or health care professional provider for the Division of Health Care Financing and Policy (DHCFP) in the Nevada Medicaid Program, the above listed licensed professionals working within their scope of practice must be authorized by the licensing authority of their profession to practice in the state where the service is performed at the time the state services are provided.
+To enroll as a physician or health care professional for the Division of Health Care Financing and Policy (DHCFP) in the Nevada Medicaid Program, the above listed licensed professionals working within their scope of practice must be authorized by the licensing authority of their profession to practice in the state where the service is performed at the time the state services are provided.
 Specific service exclusions will be noted in policy.